 8.1.3 In addition, if a member of the Board is present at a meeting of the Council of Governors and has an interest of any sort in any matter which is the subject of consideration, the individual shall at the meeting and as soon as practicable after its commencement disclose the fact and shall not vote on any question with respect to the matter.

-8.1.4 This Standing Order 8 applies to any committee or sub-committee of the Board and applies to any member of any such committee or sub-committee [(whether or not the individual is also a member of the Board)].
+8.1.4 This Standing Order 8 applies to any committee or sub-committee of the Board and applies to any member of any such committee or sub-committee (whether or not the individual is also a member of the Board).

 8.1.5 The interests of members of the Board in companies likely or possibly seeking to do business with the NHS should be published in the Trust’s Annual Report.
 The information should be kept up to date for inclusion in succeeding Annual Reports.